k7n4n5t3w4rt/GoodThing/README.md

 [8] Generate your static site in the `/public` folder for GitHub pages, S3, etc.

+With the server running:

 ```
 npm run generate
 ```

-[9] Test it locally on port :3000 with Browsersync
+[9] Test it locally on port :3000 with Browsersync (I hardly ever do this)

 ```
 npm run browsersync